p17mari/AutoNavigationDoc/README.md

 ---

 ## Steps to Insert a Grid with File Links
+### Run from Template
+Follow these steps to generate the navigation document without going over the VBA code

+1. Download docm file from repository [here](https://github.com/p17mari/AutoNavigationDoc/blob/main/Automatic%20Menu.docm)
+2. Put Word Document in the folder you want to create the menu for.
+3. Follow the instructions inside the document:
+  - Enable Macros
+  - Press the Alt + F8 keys
+  - Select InsertFiles
+  - Click Run
+  - Close Emerging window

+### Manually add the visubal basic code
 Follow these steps to generate a navigation document:

 ### 1. Create and Save a Word Document